-Water Body Role of Water Body Result Mine rock pond The mine rock pond will receive runoff from the east mine rock stockpile (encapsulated PAG mine rock), low grade ore stockpile and some runoff from the process plant.
+Water Body Role of Water Body Result Mine rock pond The mine rock pond will receive runoff from the east mine rock stockpile (encapsulated potentially acid generating mine rock), low grade ore stockpile and some runoff from the process plant.
 The open pit and underground mine water will be pumped to the mine rock pond.
 Water from this pond will be recycled for use within the site water management plan.
 Water within treatment system Sediment ponds #1 and #2 Ditches will also be excavated around the overburden and west mine rock stockpiles to direct runoff to sediment control ponds (sediment ponds #1 or #2) for collection and settling of solids.
-Runoff and seepage collected by these facilities would discharge directly to the environment via West Creek Diversion Channel (pond #1), and Loslo Creek (pond #2).
-Water within treatment system West Creek Diversion Channel The West Creek Diversion Channel collects non-contact water and receives discharge from Sediment pond #1.
+Water within treatment system via West Creek Diversion Channel (pond #1), and Loslo Creek (pond #2).
+West Creek Diversion Channel The West Creek Diversion Channel collects non-contact water and receives discharge from Sediment pond #1.
 It will be situated parallel to, but separate from, the constructed wetland to avoid mixing of fresh water and effluent.
 Mix of treated water and freshwater West Creek Pond The West Creek Pond will be established in line with West Creek to supply potable water for domestic and sanitary uses.
-The West Creek Pond will contain natural, noncontact water, and therefore does not require further management or treatment prior to release.
+The West Creek Pond will contain natural, non-contact water, and therefore does not require further management or treatment prior to release.
 Fresh water Stockpile Pond The Stockpile Pond will collect non-contact water and route it to the West Creek Pond.
 Fresh water Clark Creek Diversion Channel and Clark Creek Pond The (proposed) Clark Creek Pond will be constructed at the head of the Clark Creek Diversion Channel to facilitate re-routing of the lower reach of Clark Creek to Pinewood River.
-Fresh water Loslo Creek The remaining Loslo Creek channel will receive effluent discharge from the TMA via the constructed wetland outflow, a mix of treated and freshwater from the West Creek Diversion Channel, and discharge from Sediment Pond #2.
-Mix of treated water and freshwater Pinewood River upstream of Loslo Creek Will receive freshwater inputs from the Clark Creek Diversion Channel and Clark Creek Pond.
+Fresh water Loslo Creek The remaining Loslo Creek channel will receive effluent discharge from the tailings management area via the constructed wetland outflow, a mix of treated and freshwater from the West Creek Diversion Channel, and discharge from Sediment Pond #2.
+Mix of treated water and freshwater Pinewood River upstream of Loslo Creek The Pinewood River will receive freshwater inputs from the Clark Creek Diversion Channel and Clark Creek Pond upstream of Loslo Creek.
 Freshwater

-Water Body Role of Water Body Result Pinewood Will receive treated effluent via the discharge pipeline downstream of McCallum Creek, Mix of treated water River and a mix of treated and freshwater from Loslo Creek. and freshwater downstream of Loslo Creek Minor Creek Portions of the Minor Creek Systems not mentioned here will be altered or replaced by N/A Systems mine components, as per creek modifications described in Section 6.2.
+Water Body Role of Water Body Result Pinewood River downstream of Loslo Creek The Pinewood River will receive treated effluent via the discharge pipeline downstream of McCallum Creek, and a mix of treated and freshwater from Loslo Creek.
+Mix of treated water and freshwater Minor Creek Systems Portions of the Minor Creek Systems not mentioned here will be altered or replaced by mine components, as per creek modifications described in section 6.2.
+N/A

-Appendix H: Summary of Species at Risk
+Appendix H Summary of Species at Risk

-Summary of species listed under Schedule 1 of Species at Risk Act (SARA) and those designated by the Committee on the Status of Endangered Wildlife in Canada (COSEWIC), their preferred habitat, likelihood of occurrence, and potential effects (Rainy River EIS, AMEC)
+Summary of species listed under Schedule 1 of the Species at Risk Act (Species at Risk Act) and those assessed by the Committee on the Status of Endangered Wildlife in Canada (COSEWIC), their preferred habitat, likelihood of occurrence, and potential effects (Rainy River EIS, AMEC)